-I’ve never listened to Ramsay’s radio show.
+I’ve never listened to Ramsey’s radio show.
 I’ve never read any of his books.
 The most I knew about him was that he was rich and could teach you to do the same.

-These were my exact thoughts as I browsed my library’s digital catalog of books and stumbled across Ramsay’s The Total Money Makeover.
+These were my exact thoughts as I browsed my library’s digital catalog of books and stumbled across Ramsey’s The Total Money Makeover.

 It was late at night and similar to mindlessly browsing Netflix I thought, what the heck.
 I borrowed the Kindle version and reluctantly started to read.

-“We buy things we don’t need with money we don’t have in order to impress people we don’t like,” Ramsay said at the beginning of his book.
+“We buy things we don’t need with money we don’t have in order to impress people we don’t like,” Ramsey said at the beginning of his book.
 Good point, Dave.
 Good point.

 “Energy, thrift, and diligence are how wealth is built, not dumb luck.”
 Alright, I see where you’re getting at.

 “Remember, there is one thing the debit card won’t do: get you into debt.”
 Can’t argue with that.